Right to disconnect

-On a national level, France is considered to be a pioneer in legally recognising this new right.
-As early as 2013, a national cross-sectoral agreement on quality of life at work encouraged businesses to avoid any intrusion on employees’ private lives by defining periods when devices should be switched off.
-This right was subsequently made law on 8 August 2016 and is now regulated by Article L.2242-17 of the Labour Code.
-According to this text, the mandatory negotiations about equality between men and women and quality of life at work – which are to be carried out at company level only and therefore not systematically – have to plan, under specific conditions ‘the terms for the full exercise by the employee of [their] right to disconnect and the setting up by the company of devices to regulate the use of digital tools, in order to ensure the respect of the rest and leave periods as well as that of personal and family life’.
+At national level, France is considered to be a pioneer in legally recognising this new right.
+As early as 2013, a national cross-sectoral agreement on quality of life at work encouraged businesses to avoid any intrusion on employees’ private lives by specifying periods when devices should be switched off.
+This right was subsequently made law on 8 August 2016, and is now regulated by Article L.2242-17 of the Labour Code.
+France’s approach has gone some way towards inspiring other EU countries.
+According to a 2021 Eurofound report, to date, Belgium, France, Italy and Spain have legislation that includes the right to disconnect, and discussions were ongoing in other Member States.

-- Legifrance, Code du travail – Article L2242-17 , version 7 September 2018
+- République Française: Code du travail – Article L2242-17

 Beyond the formal and legal recognition of a right to disconnect, many initiatives at company level aim to regulate the possible negative impacts of communication technologies on workers’ lives.
-The telecommunications group Orange in France, for example, signed a company collective agreement on 27September 2016.
+The French telecommunications group Orange, for example, signed a company collective agreement on 27 September 2016.
 Relating to the digital transformation of the group, this agreement established a right to disconnect for employees.
 In Germany, Volkswagen was reportedly the first company to implement a company-wide freeze on out-of-hours emails in 2012.